nglendening/nglendening.github.io/_pages/cv.md

 * **Co-organizer**, Conference on “Values, Fairness, and Machine Learning,” UC Irvine, June 2022.
 * **Organizer**, Talk by John Worrall, The London School of Economics and Political Science, November 2017.
 * **Volunteer Curation and Research**, Freeliving and Parasitic Worm Collections, Natural History Museum London, 2017-2019.
+* **Founder and President**, Philosophy Society, Queen Mary, University of London, 2016-2017

 Teaching
 ======